-Figure 6: Comparison of emissions by category for 2018, 2020, 2021, 2022, 2023 and a target of half emissions per category
+Figure 6: Comparison of emissions by category for 2018, 2020, 2021, 2022, 2023, 2024 and a target of half emissions per category

-Figure 7: Scope 1, 2 and 3 emissions and Target for 2018, 2020, 2021, 2022 & 2023
+Figure 7: Scope 1, 2 and 3 emissions and Target for 2018, 2020, 2021, 2022, 2023 & 2024

-All category 1 & 2 emissions sources, except refrigerants, decreased when compared to the 2018 baseline.
-The carbon associated with refrigerants is an area the industry is developing and AUT is considering and adopting refrigerants with a lower global warming potential, whilst balancing other risks, such as flammability of refrigerants.
+All category 1 & 2 emissions sources, except refrigerants and LPG, decreased when compared to the 2018 baseline.
+The carbon associated with refrigerants is an area the industry is developing and AUT is considering adopting refrigerants with a lower global warming potential, whilst balancing other risks, such as flammability of refrigerants.

-2023 represented the first year when all AUT staff and students were on campus throughout the year, since the pandemic.
-Carbon from electricity decreased by a quarter in 2023 (in comparison to 2018) due to a decrease in consumption of 1GWh and an increase in renewable electricity supply on the national gird (lowering the electricity emissions factor).
-AUT is continuing to decarbonise our energy infrastructure, work on WM &WH buildings began to achieve this goal.
-Carbon from air travel increased against 2022 (when borders were closed until July) but is still about 60% lower than the 2018 baseline year.
+Carbon from electricity was 39% lower in 2024 (in comparison to 2018), primarily due to an increase in renewable electricity supply on the national gird (lowering the electricity emissions factor).
+AUT is continuing to decarbonise our energy infrastructure, the removal of gas boilers in WM &WH buildings began to achieve this goal.
+By the end of 2025 there will be 11 fewer (6 for AR, 1 for WH, 1 for WM, 1 for AG, 2 for WR) natural gas boilers across the campuses when compared with the beginning of 2024.
+Carbon from air travel increased against 2023 but is still about 40% lower than the 2018 baseline year.
+AUT is progressing work around how we maintain low emissions from air travel in the coming years, whilst balancing our strategic international partnerships and global research.